ikkou/resume/README.md

 * 2022-2023 Microsoft MVP for Windows Development (Mixed Reality)
 * Founder & Organizer of `xR Tech Tokyo` and `WebXR Tech Tokyo`
 * Core member of XR Kaigi
-* Founder of Meguro.es
-* Founder of emscripten night !!

 ## 職務経歴